-Course providers who wish to have a particular course assessed by the EPA as to its suitability for licensing purposes need to provide comprehensive details of the courses to the EPA for assessment.
-Courses will be reviewed at intervals determined at the discretion of the EPA.
+Course providers who wish to have a course assessed by the EPA for licensing purposes need to provide comprehensive details of the course to the EPA for assessment.

-To apply for a course to be assessed, download and complete the form Application for course providers seeking approval of radiation safety courses for the purposes of licensing (PDF 444KB).
+To apply to have a course assessed, download and complete the form Application for course providers seeking approval of radiation safety courses for the purposes of licensing (PDF 444KB).

 To be able to assess the courses appropriately, the following information is required.

 The course title should accurately reflect the course content.

 Course provider details